FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 On the proposal of Councillor O’Hanlon, seconded by Councillor Daly, the following

-Members were appointed to the Limerick Market Trustees for the coming year:--- 10
+Members were appointed to the Limerick Market Trustees for the coming year:
+---
+10

 Councillor Michael Collins (Mayor of the City and County of Limerick 2020/2021), Councillor